- Buyers Trust Copper

-Prospective homebuyers, homeowners and building professionals cite a variety of reasons why they prefer copper, including copper's familiarity, strength and durability, the 50-year manufacturer's limited warranty on copper plumbing, and the resale value it provides to a home.
+Prospective homebuyers, homeowners and building professionals cite a variety of reasons why they prefer copper, including copper's familiarity, strength and durability, and the resale value it provides to a home.
 Many homebuyers even say they will pay more for copper plumbing to avoid bad experiences they have had with other materials.

 Buyers Trust Copper

 Copper has been the material of choice for plumbing systems in American homes for more than 70 years.
 It is installed in more than 80 percent of homes across the United States, and that means the majority of today's homeowners and buyers grew up with copper plumbing systems.
 Jackson Properties vice president, Chris Graham, says this familiarity presents a major selling point for builders who use copper.
 "Copper plumbing is something that homebuyers are used to, they are used to seeing it, they have had it in their homes in the past, and that's a positive thing for builders," says Graham.

 Centex Homes' vice president of research and development, Randy Luther, agrees that copper plumbing is something homebuyers look for when they enter a model home.
 "Almost all of us grew up with copper in our homes," says Luther.
 "It has had such an outstanding track record over the years, I think people feel extraordinarily confident with copper."